 ABCs of Medicare

 Medicare is health insurance run by the Federal government for people age 65 or older, under age 65 with certain disabilities, and any age with End-Stage Renal Disease.
 The different parts of Medicare help cover specific services.
 Medicare Part A is hospital insurance, Medicare B is medical insurance, and Medicare D is prescription drug coverage.
-For 2021, Medicare A covers inpatient care while in a hospital, after a deductible of $1484/hospital stay.
-Medicare B covers 80% of doctor services, outpatient care and some preventive services, after an annual deductible of $203.
-The current Medicare Part B monthly premium = $148.50 for anyone with income <$85,000/single; $170,000/couple (higher premiums if higher income) .
+Medicare A covers inpatient care while in a hospital, after a deductible is paid.
+Medicare B covers 80% of doctor services, outpatient care and some preventive services, after an annual deductible is paid.

 To get help covering the costs that Medicare does not cover, Medicare gives you the option of choosing to use 1) Original Medicare along with a Medigap policy and a Medicare Prescription Drug Plan or 2) a Medicare Health Plan, also known as an advantage plan, which may or may not include a prescription drug plan.
 Medicare Health Plans combine your Medicare Part A and Part B coverage and often provide extra benefits.
 These plans include: